MrPowers/notes/books/express/express_in_action/notes.md

 ## Review

 Examples are well contained and start with the most basic units.
+I hate books with long, multi-chapter examples.

 Middleware description is fantastic.